 Diana Fu is an assistant professor of Asian Politics.
 Her research examines the relationship between popular contention, state power, and civil society in contemporary China.
-Her book, “Mobilizing Without the Masses,” (2018, Cambridge Studies in Contentious Politics Series and Columbia University’s Studies of the Weatherhead East Asia Institute), examines state control and civil society contention in China.
-Articles that are part of this broader project have appeared in Governance (2017), Comparative Political Studies (2017), and The China Journal (2018), among others.
+Her book “Mobilizing Without the Masses: Control and Contention in China,” (2018, Cambridge Studies in Contentious Politics Series; Columbia University’s Studies of the Weatherhead East Asia Institute), examines state control and civil society contention under authoritarian rule.
+The book won the 2018 Gregory Luebbert Prize for the best book in comparative politics from the American Political Science Association.

 - Contentious Politics and Social Movements

 - International Development

 - Political Ethnography